oxsecurity/megalinter/docs/descriptors/terraform_checkov.md

   --output-bc-ids       Print Bridgecrew platform IDs (BC...) instead of
-                        Checkov IDs (CKV...), if the check exists in the platform
+                        Checkov IDs (CKV...), if the check exists in the platform --include-all-checkov-policies
+                        When running with an API key, Checkov will omit any policies that do not exist in the Bridgecrew or Prisma Cloud platform, except for local custom policies loaded with the --external-check flags.
+Use this key to include policies that only exist in Checkov in the scan.
+Note that this will make the local CLI results different from the results you see in the platform.
+                        Has no effect if you are not using an API key.
+Use the --check option to explicitly include checks by ID even if they are not in the platform, without using this flag.
   --quiet               in case of CLI output, display only failed checks --compact             in case of CLI output, do not display code blocks --framework {arm,bicep,cloudformation,dockerfile,github_configuration,github_actions,gitlab_configuration,bitbucket_configuration,helm,json,yaml,kubernetes,kustomize,sca_package,sca_image,secrets,serverless,terraform,terraform_plan,all} [{arm,bicep,cloudformation,dockerfile,github_configuration,github_actions,gitlab_configuration,bitbucket_configuration,helm,json,yaml,kubernetes,kustomize,sca_package,sca_image,secrets,serverless,terraform,terraform_plan,all} ...]